neilbrown/edlib/DOC/Developer/04-events.md

   source of events doesn't always trigger event:read.
 An example might be a stream that supports "unget".
-In such a case there may be content to get, but not from the file descriptor.
+In such a case there may be content to get, but not from the file descriptor. comm2 should return a positive number if it did anything, and 0 if if there was nothing to do this time.

+- event:on-idle - The comm2 command will be called soon after the
+  current event completes.
+The command will only be called once and must be explicitly rescheduled if it is wanted again.
+  'num' is a priority level.

+  0/ is for background tasks.
+Only one of these is run before checking
+     for regular events.
+  1/ is for pane_refresh(), and maybe similar tasks.
+It is probably
+     needed every time around the loop, and does non-trivial work 2/ is for simple high priority tasks like freeing memory that was in using during the previous event.

 - event:free - Any register event from the focus pane which is supposed to call the given comm2 will be deactivated.
 If no comm2 command is